yanggwang/Safe_Line_Search_Optimization/README.md

 7. Evaluate functions;
 8. Check convergence condition.

+# Usage
+The esls.m function in the interface directory is a callable function of the algorithm.
+It takes the following inputs: the current iteration point, objective function handle, constraint function handle, algorithm parameters, and return: the next iteration point, lagrangian vector, convergence index.
+A usage example of the function is the esls_example.m

 # Examples
 The files e_SLS_case1.m and n_SLS_case1.m ar 2D examples of the algorithm for the next optimizaitoin problem with exact measurements and noisy measurements respectively:
 &emsp; min (x_1-2.7)^2+0.5(x_2-0.5)-5